amrrs/oneplus_amz_availability/Readme.md

 Note: Frequent/Automated Web Scraping violates ToS many websites as it causes unexpected Server Load, So please use this code diligently and avoid scheduled in short intervals!

+Note #2: I am not going to maintain this, so please use this just for educational purposes.